 Top beet greens should be used while they are fresh.
 Beetroot, however, can be kept in the refrigerator set at high relative humidity for up to ten days.

 Photo courtesy: ryancbore

-In addition to its crispy root, fresh tender top leaves and stems are also used for the preparation of recipes.
+Besides its crispy root, fresh, tender top-greens and stems are also very popular in the recipes.

 Here are some serving tips: